gnowledge/gstudio/gnowsys-ndf/gnowsys_ndf/ndf/static/ndf/README.md

 * scss/_application.scss - Contains the main styles for the application
 * scss/foundation-skin.scss - Is the final stylesheet compiled from the above partials.
 This file also contains any styles to override any default foundation rules.

-* css/css.css - The only css file that is available for editing.
+* css/css.css - The only css file that is available for direct editing.
 This is to be used for making quick style fixes without the need to edit the sass stylesheets.

 ### Compiling styles